Exhausting families of representations and spectra of pseudodifferential operators

 \item If $\maF$ is faithful, then

 \end{enumerate} \end{theorem}

 \begin{proof} The proofs of (i) and (ii) are similar, starting with the relation $\Spec(T) \, = \, h_0^{-1}(\Spec(u_T))$ of Lemma \ref{lemma.s.inv}.
 We begin with (i), which is slightly easier.
-Since $\maF$ is exhausting, we can then apply theorem \ref{thm.full2} to $u_T\in A^+$ and the family $\sigma\in\maF$.
+Since $\maF$ is strictly norming, we can then apply theorem \ref{thm.full2} to $u_T\in A^+$ and the family $\sigma\in\maF$.
 We obtain

 If, on the other hand, $\maF$ is faithful, we apply proposition \ref{prop.faithful4} after noting that $h_0$ is a homeomorphism of $\RR$ onto its image in $S^1 := \{|z| = 1\}$ and hence $h_0^{-1}(\overline{S}) = \overline{h_0^{-1}(S)}$ for any $S \subset S^1$.
 The same argument then gives